 Where: Various restaurants around Greater Victoria

 Victoria's newest addition of kid-friendly fun is an all ages arcade in historic Trounce Alley!
-It's a token based system and they are fifty cents a piece (most machines cost one token to play with a few exceptions).
-Try vintage Pinball games and a large array of other arcade games.
+It's a token-based system, and tokens are fifty cents a piece (most machines cost one token to play with a few exceptions).
+Try vintage pinball games and a large array of other arcade games.